 When to Contact a Medical Professional

-- You have soaked through a pad or tampon every hour for 2 - 3 hours.
+- You have soaked through a pad or tampon every hour for 2 to 3 hours.

-- Your bleeding has lasted longer than 1 week.
+- Your bleeding lasts longer than 1 week.

 - You have vaginal bleeding and you are pregnant or could be pregnant.

 - You have severe pain, especially if you also have pain when not menstruating.